-I. Deferred Outflows/Inflows of Resources
+6. Deferred Outflows/Inflows of Resources

 In addition to liabilities, the statement of net position and balance sheet will sometimes report a separate section for deferred inflows of resources.
 This represents an acquisition of net position/fund balance that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that period.
-As of September 30, 2022, the City had deferred inflows of resources of \$467,956 related to unspent COVID American Rescue Plan funds.
+As of September 30, 2023, the City had deferred revenue of resources of \$217,041 related to unspent COVID American Rescue Plan funds.

-J. Long-term Debt, Deferred Debt Expense and Bond Discounts and Premiums
+7. Long-term Debt, Deferred Debt Expense and Bond Discounts and Premiums

-In the proprietary financial statements, outstanding debt is reported as a liability.
+In the supplementary information accrual basis proprietary financial statements, outstanding debt is reported as a liability.
 Bond discounts or premiums and the difference between the reacquisition price and the net carrying value of refunded debt are capitalized and amortized over the terms of the respective bonds using the method that approximates the effective interest method.